RakshithNM/blog/src/posts/projects/certificate.md

 ![marriage certificate site](/images/posts/entiresitemarriagecertificate.png "marriage certificate site")

-This can be tried on the following site: [marriage certificate](https://marriagecertificate-perne.netlify.app)
+This can be tried on the following site: [marriage certificate](https://marriagecertificate-perne.netlify.app).

+This is the link to the github repo: [marriage certificate repo](https://github.com/RakshithNM/marriagecertificate/tree/master)

 With this approach everything works just as fine but the only problem is backup, there is no way to keep track of the marriages and a google form was setup to address this.
 With google form, the data entered can be collected in a google sheet, so the problem of backup is solved.